|

 Conclusion: Towards a Better Understanding of Hidden Dimensions

-The study of hidden dimensions continues to generate great excitement in the scientific community.
+The study of hidden dimensions continues to excite great enthusiasm in the scientific community.
 By attempting to answer fundamental questions about the nature of the universe and the structure of matter, theoretical physicists are paving the way for a deeper understanding of our reality.
-Research on these dimensions could very well change our way of perceiving not only the universe but also the laws that govern it.
+Research into these dimensions may well change our perception of not only the universe but also the laws that govern it.

 Hidden Dimensions in Theoretical Physics